|

 gold and white.
 The fabric LOOKS like it's appliqued and pieced, but

 really wasn't.
+(African fabrics

 are great for party quilts.
 Many feature large signable blank areas,